-The following section of the Annual Report provides a discussion and analysis of the Bank's financial condition and results of operations so as to help the reader to assess any changes in the financial condition and profits for the year 2020.
-The forthcoming analyses are based on figures reported in the Bank's separate financial statements prepared in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS") as at, and for the financial year ended 31 December 2020 and audited by Deloitte Könyvvizsgáló és Tanácsadó Kft. chartered accountants.
-On this basis, the discussion focuses on the performance of the Bank.
-The separate financial statements prepared in accordance with IFRS are presented separately.
+The following section of the Annual Report provides a discussion and analysis of the Group's financial condition and results of operations so as to help the reader to assess any changes in the financial condition and profits for the year 2020.
+The forthcoming analyses are based on figures reported in MKB Bank's Consolidated Financial Statements prepared in accordance with IFRSs, and for the financial year ended 31 December 2020 and audited by Deloitte Könyvvizsgáló és Tanácsadó Kft. chartered accountants.
+On this basis, the discussion focuses on the performance of the Group as an entity.
+The Consolidated Financial Statements prepared in accordance with IFRS are presented separately.